jdcloudcom/en/documentation/Marketplace/Marketplace/ISV/ISV-Enter/Enter-Agreement.md

 2.1 "Jdcloud.com" means the website whose domain name is JD Cloud and whose owner is Beijing Jingdong 360 Degree E-Commerce Co., Ltd. Users may post, release, search, and exchange relevant information through the website to reach transaction intention and obtain the functions provided by other users.
 The modification of the domain name of the website shall be subject to the separate notice of JD Cloud.

-2.2 JD Cloud Marketplace, for the purpose of the Agreement, means the open service platform running on "Jdcloud.com", which is a specific network space for the establishment of shops by the service provider and the reaching of technical service transaction intentions with users.
-Technical Service Transaction means the provision of API interface services to partners such as JD Cloud POP merchants, ISV, suppliers, and application developers.
+2.2 JD Cloud Marketplace, for the purpose of the Agreement, means the software and service trading platform running on "Jdcloud.com", which is a specific network space for the establishment of shops by the service provider and the reaching of technical service transaction intentions with users.
+Technical Service Transaction means the provision of technical support and API interface services to partners such as JD Cloud POP merchants, ISV, suppliers, and application developers.

 2.3 JD Cloud Service Provider Management System means the software system technically supported and maintained by Party B and used to support the operation of the "JD Cloud Marketplace", including "Online Service Provider Move-in System" and "Service Provider Backend Management System".
 When using the system, the service provider shall comply with the Agreement and the technical service requirements of Party B and pay relevant technical service fee to the settlement account designated by Party B. Through the "Online Service Provider Move-in System", the service provider may apply for "Service Provider Move-in".
 Upon approval of JD Cloud, the service provider will be permitted to use the "Service Provider Backend Management System" to engage in the shop operation.

 The service provider acknowledges and agrees to apply and use the JD Cloud Service Provider Management System based on the current status and in the vested manner, and further acknowledges and agrees that JD Cloud has the right to optimize and adjust the system and release new revisions from time to time.
 If the service provider is obligated to use a new revision, the service provider shall use the new revision.
 If the service provider refuses to use the new revision, it shall terminate its shop operation on the JD Cloud marketplace while applying to JD Cloud for termination of the Agreement.

-2.4 JD Cloud Service Marketplace (hereinafter referred to as "service marketplace") is an integral part of JD Cloud, including operation promotion, system management, data analysis and other tools or the platform where the products may be ordered online.
-It mainly covers software, agency operation, training and the decoration of marketplace.

-2.5 Service Provider means any entity or individual that uses the open service platform for application development, releases applications through the service transaction platform and conducts the online sales of application products according to the Agreement.
+2.4 Service Provider means any entity or individual that uses the open service platform for application development, releases applications through the service transaction platform and conducts the online sales of application products according to the Agreement.

-2.6 JD Cloud Service Marketplace Rules mean any normative documents and instructions presented on JD Cloud and the service marketplace and related to the operation of the service provider.

-2.7 Application means the software or services by the service provider based on JD Cloud.
+2.5 Application means the software or services by the service provider based on JD Cloud.

-2.8 User means any entity or individual that uses the service trading platform or orders the application through the service transaction platform.
+2.6 User means any entity or individual that uses the service trading platform or orders the application through the service transaction platform.

-2.9 Service Provider and Move-in: the service provider means a legal entity that intends to set up a shop as an independent third-party operator on the JD Cloud marketplace and shall meet continuously the qualification requirements under Article 4 herein since the application for move-in.
+2.7 Service Provider and Move-in: the service provider means a legal entity that intends to set up a shop as an independent third-party operator on the JD Cloud marketplace and shall meet continuously the qualification requirements under Article 4 herein since the application for move-in.
 The identity information of the service provider shall be filled out by the service provider itself through the "Online Service Provider Move-in System" when the "Service Provider Move-in" is being applied.
 Service provider move-in, also known as "Shop Move-in", means the process where the service provider intending to become a third-party operator on the JD Cloud marketplace executes online the Agreement and submits information through "Online Service Provider Move-in System" in accordance with the move-in procedures and requirements of JD Cloud marketplace and is granted to use the "Service Provider Backend Management System" under Article 5 upon approval of JD Cloud.

-2.10 Shop means an online virtual shop whose establishment is applied by the service provider in accordance with the agreement and JD Cloud marketplace rules to engage in lawful business after it has completed the move-in procedures and is approved by JD Cloud and which has unique and sole ID (short for "identity" and referring to the ID of service provider) and specific name, as may be adjusted in accordance with relevant platform rules.
+2.8 Shop means an online virtual shop whose establishment is applied by the service provider in accordance with the agreement and JD Cloud marketplace rules to engage in lawful business after it has completed the move-in procedures and is approved by JD Cloud and which has unique and sole ID (short for "identity" and referring to the ID of service provider) and specific name, as may be adjusted in accordance with relevant platform rules.

-2.11 Shop Service Period means the period corresponding to the period of JD Cloud's permission to operate the shop by the service provider under Article 5.
-The first service period starts from the date when the payment permission is granted to March 31 of the next year.
-And each renewal period thereafter shall be one year.

-Payment Permission means the operation permission corresponding to payment necessary before the opening of a shop and made available to the service provider by JD Cloud when the service provider completes the execution of the agreement and data submission, obtains the approval of JD Cloud, and is capable of engaging in the business of the shop.
-The shop service period starts once the permission is granted, and the service provider shall make the payment in time so as to engage in the business of the shop as soon as possible.

-2.12 Shop User Name means the login account obtained by the service provider after completing the move-in procedures and to be used together with the self-set passwords for the purpose of logging in to the "JD Cloud Marketplace" service provider management system and using the "JD Cloud Marketplace" shop service.
+2.9 Shop User Name means the login account obtained by the service provider after completing the move-in procedures and to be used together with the self-set passwords for the purpose of logging in to the "JD Cloud Marketplace" service provider management system and using the "JD Cloud Marketplace" shop service.
 Each shop user name corresponds to one shop.
 The service provider may manage the shop with the shop user name, including but not limited to service information uploading, modification, deletion, transaction tracking, cancellation, etc. The service provider shall keep the shop user name and passwords in a proper manner, and may not transfer or authorize others to use the same.

-2.13 JD Cloud Marketplace Rules mean any normative documents that are presented on JD Cloud Marketplace and related to the operation of the service provider and shall be known by the service provider, including but not limited to the service provider’s manual, the service provider backend announcements, and the service provider backend help center.
+2.10 JD Cloud Marketplace Rules mean any normative documents that are presented on JD Cloud Marketplace and related to the operation of the service provider and shall be known by the service provider, including but not limited to the service provider’s manual, the service provider backend announcements, and the service provider backend help center.

 The service provider acknowledges and agrees that JD Cloud has the right to unilaterally update and modify the rules of JD Cloud Marketplace, and further acknowledges and agrees that if it disagrees to the modified JD Cloud Marketplace rules, it shall terminate the Agreement and its shop operation on JD Cloud Marketplace.